It just is.

 - A podcast/audio file

-When analysing recurring backlink sources, you will often find ways in which competitors are repurposing their content (and where the are sharing), which you can replicate in your own content marketing strategy.
+When analysing recurring backlink sources, you will often find ways in which competitors are repurposing their content (and where the are sharing), which you can replicate in your own online marketing strategy.

 3. Regular Linkers

-The best way to gain white hat, editorial links to your site is to build real relationships with other bloggers/influencers in your niche.
+The best way to gain white hat links to your site is to build real relationships with other bloggers/influencers in your niche.

 The problem is that as marketers we only have a limited amount of time, so obviously we can't spend our days networking with every single blogger out there.
 If we did we wouldn't have any time to get actual work done!